Go Back

 Broiling One Lobster Tail

-If broiling one lobster tail, either weigh it or check the packing to see how much it weighs.
-If it is a 5-ounce tail, broil it for about 5 minutes, which equates to 1 minute broil time for each ounce.
+When broiling one lobster tail, weigh it or check the packaging to determine its weight.
+If it is a 5-ounce tail, broil it for about 5 minutes, which equates to 1 minute of broiling time for each ounce.
 This time is an approximation that depends on how hot your oven cooks.
-If the lobster meat is still translucent after cooking for the allotted time, return it to the oven to cook a little longer.
-For best results, use a thermometer to check the internal temperature, which should be 140-145 degrees F.
+If the lobster meat remains translucent after cooking for the allotted time, return it to the oven to cook a little longer.
+For best results, use a thermometer to check the internal temperature, which should be between 140°F and 145°F.

 Broiling More Than One Lobster Tail

-If you are broiling several lobster tails from a package, pick one that is an average representation of all the sizes and then weigh it.
+If you are broiling several lobster tails from a package, select one that is an average representation of all the sizes, and then weigh it.
 If it weighs 7 ounces, bake the entire pan of tails for just 7 minutes (1 minute for each ounce of 1 lobster tail).
-Remember, the cooking time is based on the weight of one lobster tail, not all.
+Remember, the cooking time is based on the weight of one lobster tail, not of all lobster tails.

 What to Do if You Don't Have a Food Scale

 If you don’t have a food scale to weigh a package of tails, look at the label, which should have the total weight of all the lobster tails.
 Divide the total weight by the number of lobster tails in the package.
 This will give you the average ounce size.
 However, remember that if the weight is in pounds and ounces, you must convert pounds to ounces before dividing.
-For example, a 2-pound, 4-ounce package with 6 lobster tails is calculated as 16 + 16 + 4 = 36 / 6 = 6 ounces each.
+For example, a 2-pound, 4-ounce package with 6 lobster tails is calculated as 16 + 16 + 4 = 36, divided by 6, which equals 6 ounces each.
 This is an average because each one will vary.
 In this case, the pan of lobster tails is broiled for 6 minutes.

 How Many Lobster Tails to Serve